rlacher/sort-benchmark-cli/README.md

 - A strong positive correlation exists between runtime and the number of data write operations performed.
 However, while runtime is an empirical measure, the number of swaps serves to verify the theoretical complexity and inherent efficiency of the algorithm, being a measure independent of specific hardware and the execution environment.
 - Despite their similar O(n log n) average-case scaling, quicksort frequently outperforms heapsort and mergesort in practice.
 This is largely attributed to its smaller constant factors, resulting from fewer swaps and improved cache locality compared to the overhead of heap maintenance and the extensive data movements associated with mergesort's auxiliary arrays.
 - With a consistently poor pivot selection strategy (like always picking the smallest or largest element), a standard recursive Quicksort implementation is highly susceptible to stack overflow errors.
+- With a trivial pivot choice, quicksort's runtime variance can be more pronounced due to its reliance on pivot quality for even splits, unlike the more consistent performance of mergesort or heapsort.

 ## License